STEllAR-GROUP/hpxML/examples/README.md

 # Expected Results

-These examples are provide to show how you can implement hpxml for loops to acheive better parallel perfromance.
+These examples are provided to show how you can implement hpxml for loops to acheive better parallel perfromance.

 In each example, there are three different loops: